BirminghamConservatoire/IntegraLive/documentation/markdown/module-development-guide/module-development-guide.md

 ## Integra Module Development Guide
 <!-- This is a reference guide -->

-This guide will explain how to create modules that can be used in [Integra Live](http://integralive.org).
+This guide provides an in-depth information on how to create modules that can be used in [Integra Live](http://integralive.org).
+For an initial introduction see the [Module Development Quick Start Guide](../module-development-quickstart/module-development-quickstart.htm).

 ### Requirements